-Lego to move North American headquarters to Boston in 2025
+Lego to move from Connecticut to Boston starting in 2025

 All employees in Enfield will have a position at the Boston office and receive relocation help if they want to make the move, the Lego Group said.
 The move will happen in phases starting in mid-2025 and be completed by the end of 2026, the company said.

+Boston Mayor Michelle Wu said in a statement that she was thrilled to welcome the Lego Group to Boston and looks forward to supporting the company as it transitions its headquarters and joins “our mission to become the most family-friendly city in the country.”

 The Lego Group opened the Connecticut office in 1975.
-Gov. Ned Lamont said in a release he was disappointed to hear about the move.
-He said based on his conversations with Lego’s leadership Tuesday morning that “their move is motivated not by any Connecticut policy but rather LEGO’s desire to consolidate their business operations near the company’s Education Office and to enhance their partnership with MIT,” referring to the Massachusetts Institute of Technology, located in Cambridge, Massachusetts.
+Connecticut Gov. Ned Lamont said in a release he was disappointed to hear about the move.

+Lamont said based on his conversations with Lego’s leadership Tuesday morning that “their move is motivated not by any Connecticut policy but rather LEGO’s desire to consolidate their business operations near the company’s Education Office and to enhance their partnership with MIT,” referring to the Massachusetts Institute of Technology, located in Cambridge, Massachusetts.

 Lamont said the Connecticut Department of Economic Community Development, Office of Workforce Strategy, and Department of Labor will work with Lego to find employment for workers who decide to the leave the company and stay in Connecticut.